 - Sale & Purchase Agreements

-These are documents that are prepared and signed when you buy or sell your property (real or personal) or sale of business.
+These are documents that are prepared and signed when you buy or sell your property (real or personal).
 The buyer is responsible for paying stamp duty.
 Stamp duty fee is $10.

 If there is a transaction that involves a transfer of property of any kind without any legal transfer document then 3% or 10% will be charged on the consideration or market value whichever is higher).